 - You bruise or bleed easily.

-- Your blood pressure reading is higher than your normal.
+- Your blood pressure reading is higher than is normal for you.

 - Your symptoms come back after treatment.

-- You have trouble thinking clearly or seem more confused.
+- You have trouble thinking clearly, or you are confused.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.